Product Localization: What It Is, and How to Make It Work for Your Business

 This means that you need to adapt all UI elements, splash screens, in-app tooltips, and other in-product copy in a way that makes sense for your target market.
 It also includes things like changing units of measure, date formats, and currencies to match the local standards.

-Your website—and, in some cases, an app store page—is often the first thing potential customers will see when they come across your product.
+Your website is often the first thing potential customers will see when they come across your product.
 If your visitors don’t get past the homepage, they’re not going to even see your product.

-That’s why it’s important to take website localization and app localization seriously and make sure that these touchpoints are fully localized.
+That’s why it’s important to take website localization seriously and make sure all your web pages are adapted accordingly.
 Again, this includes translating all text content into the target language, as well as adapting images, videos, and other visual elements.

 🗒 Tip » If you have a blog or other dynamic content on your website, consider using a plugin that automatically detects the user’s location and serves them the appropriate language version, along with the correct units of measure, currencies, etc.